 Subway riders in New York will now be able to read free ebooks.
 It’s all orchestrated by the city’s three main library systems.
 Good for them.
-They certainly have the funds to do it (especially the NYPL), and this is long overdue.

 “We’re excited to announce the launch of Subway Library, a new initiative between The New York Public Library, Brooklyn Public Library, and Queens Library, the MTA, and Transit Wireless that provides subway riders in New York City with free access to hundreds of e-books, excerpts, and short stories—all ready to read on the train.

 As part of the Subway Library celebration, don’t miss the specially wrapped “Library Train,” with the interior designed to look like NYPL’s Rose Main Reading Room!
 The train will alternate running on the E and F lines, running through Brooklyn, Manhattan, and Queens.

 How to Access the Subway Library